 He seems to be recovering well.

 When I was first put in as lead of the book-publishing team and imprint Lark Jewelry & Beading, formally at the beginning of 2010, I had two extremely talented craft editors working with me who were both, again, within a year of my age.
-One of these editors contacted me some weeks ago for a reference for a scholarship.
+One of these editors contacted me a few weeks ago for a reference for a scholarship.
 She had moved to Indiana and continued with craft editing for some years after Lark’s Asheville, North Carolina, office closed, and now she was going back to school—to become a pastry chef.
 Soon after, she received a different scholarship that required her to start school right away, which she agreed to do while needing fast assistance in finding housing.
 The school, it turns out, has a relationship with a convent, and that’s where she’ll be living at least until year’s end.
 At 50, one of the country’s premier craft editors is becoming a pastry chef and living in a convent.
 Such a profound act of re-creation!
-Oh, and incidentally, just to make her shorthand bio more fun, her gentle husband is a motorcyclist physicist.
+Oh, and incidentally, just to make her shorthand bio more fun, her tall, gentle husband is a motorcyclist physicist.

 This summer, too, a man born earlier in the year I was born, a man I knew primarily in his professional role, who deeply impacted my son Nicholas’ life for the past handful of years, as he impacted so many others’, who I can only describe as decent, caring, heart-centered, and utterly humane, and who provided a safe, respectful, and loving space for everyone who knew him—this man took his own life.
 (The National Suicide Prevention Lifeline is 800-273-8255, https://suicidepreventionlifeline.org.)
 A service was held for him last week, and so very many people he touched came to honor and celebrate his life, offer consolation to his wife and family, and cry.